AmbientRun/Ambient/docs/src/tutorials/game/7_deploying.md

 # Chapter 7: Publishing your game

-So you've got a small game going now and want to send it to a friend.
+So you've got a small game built and want to share it with a friend.
 How do we do that?

 Easy!
 All you need to do is run: